Idle Stop-Start Systems

 The Idle Stop-Start System is a low cost method for increasing fuel economy and decreasing emissions.

-The system turns off an internal combustion engine when the vehicle stops at a stop light or during stop and go traffic where the vehicle would normally idle for a minimum of three to five seconds, then the engine is restarted when the driver is ready to proceed.
+The system turns off the internal combustion engine when the vehicle stops at a stop light or during stop and go traffic where the vehicle would normally idle for a minimum of three to five seconds.
+The engine is then automatically restarted when the driver is ready to proceed.
 An electronic control unit determines an appropriate time to turn off the engine based on data from various sensors.
-An auto start/stop system can reduce CO2 emissions by up to 3.5%.
+An auto start/stop system can reduce greenhouse-gas emissions by 5% to 7%.
 The system is currently available on most hybrid vehicles and on several non-hybrids such as BMW's EfficientDynamics vehicles and Mazda vehicles with i-Stop.

 The concept is simple; however numerous parameters must be monitored and controlled in order to deliver a seamless user experience when using the idle stop-start system.
 The system must monitor the state of charge (SOC) of the battery to ensure that the engine can be started again.
 In addition, the engine temperature is monitored to avoid cold starts.
 This ensures complete combustion and optimal operation of the catalytic converter, thus reducing emissions.

-- Engine temperature, external temperature, cabin temperature, battery status, steering angle, seat belt connection, brake pedal position, accelerator pedal position, clutch pedal position (non-hybrid), gear shift (non-hybrid), wheel speed
+- Engine temperature, external temperature, battery status, steering angle, seat belt connection, brake pedal position, accelerator pedal position, clutch pedal position (non-hybrid), crankshaft position, gear shift (non-hybrid), wheel speed

 - Data Communications